apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Get backlog quota policies

-It shows a configured backlog quota for a given namespace.
+You can get a configured backlog quota for a given namespace.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--pulsar-admin-->